 What encryption algorithms and key lengths do you use?

 Encryptionizer is standardized on the AES algorithm.
 Depending on use, we have several formulations of the AES algorithm for special purposes.
-Each has been tested and validated by NIST for the FIPS 140-2 standard.
+Each has been validated by NIST for the FIPS 140-2 standard.

 Can I bundle Encryptionizer with my application?